AP-IT-GH/jumper-levi2000-hash/README.md

 There are 2 types of obstacles, the good one(green) and the bad one(red).
 The agent needs to avoid the red one and hit the green one.
 I also gave the jumper agent some rays (eyes) to give extra help.
+I placed these rays vertically so the agent can see the "bad" obstacles as well as the "good" obstacles.

 If you take a look at the configuration file you can see at the bottom that I trained the agent for 1000000 steps.
 The agent still hits the bad obstacle sometimes.